 Summer Medical Research Training (SMaRT) Program

-The University of Illinois College of Medicine Rockford SMaRT Program is an internship opportunity for undergraduate college students from around the country that allows them to interact closely with professionals in either an academic or industrial research environment.
-Students selected for this eight-week program gain valuable hands-on laboratory skills using a variety of scientific techniques.
+The University of Illinois College of Medicine Rockford offers the SMaRT Internship as an opportunity for college students to, regardless of where they go to college, to interact closely with professionals in an academic research environment.
+Students who are selected for this eight-week program gain valuable hands-on, cutting-edge laboratory skills using a variety of scientific techniques.

-Each summer, approximately three students are selected to complete an eight-week research internship program in medical research at the basic research laboratories of the UIC Health Sciences Campus-Rockford.
-During this training, the students gain significant hands-on experience in planning and successfully executing a medical research project, critically analyze scientific data, and present information to a group of judges.
-The selected student will work closely with various research faculty and staff, the students gain expertise in cutting-edge techniques and their application in biomedical research.
-At the conclusion of the program, students present their scientific data as a poster and an oral presentation at the college’s SMaRT Scientific Forum.
-Students receive a stipend at the end of the program.
+The students will complete a two-month intensive training program in medical research at the basic research laboratories of the University of Illinois Rockford campus.
+During this training, the students are expected to gain significant hands on experience in planning and successful execution of a medical research project, critically analyze scientific data, and present information to a group of judges.
+The selected student will work closely with various research faculties and staff at the College of Medicine on cutting-edge techniques and its application in biomedical research.
+At the conclusion of the program, students present their scientific data as a poster and an oral presentation at the College’s SMaRT Scientific Forum.

-The SMaRT program is a highly competitive program.
+SMaRT is a highly competitive program.
 Students are selected based on their academic merit, a personal interview and their interest in pursuing a career in medical science or a related field.

-Mail signed and completed SMaRT Program Application along with three (3) signed letters of reference.
+Mail signed and completed application along with three (3) letters of reference.
 Recommendation letters from teachers should be in a sealed envelope with the teacher’s signature across the envelope seal.
 If this is something the teacher is not able to do, they may email the letter directly from their school email address to mine.

-Students will present their experience through interviews, oral presentations, and scientific posters.
+Students will present their experience through oral presentations and scientific posters.

-Both Thermo Fisher Scientific and the College of Medicine provide the ideal environments and opportunities for performing research in today’s exciting biotechnology and medical industries.
+The College of Medicine provides the ideal environment and opportunities for performing research in today’s exciting biotechnology and medical research environments.